eflumerf/styleguide/dune-daq-cppguide-googlefree.md

 value of the argument in the header, as it's part of the function's interface.

+[KB, March 23, 2020: it would be great to talk about special situations in which a default argument could be supported in subclasses.]

 ### Trailing Return Type Syntax

-The only time it's OK to use a trailing return type is when specifying the return type of a [lambda expression](#Lambda_expressions).
+The only time it's OK to use a trailing return type (when the return type is listed after the function name and the argument list in the declaration; C++11) is when specifying the return type of a [lambda expression](#Lambda_expressions).
 In some cases the compiler is able to deduce a lambda's return type, but not in all cases.